jiafie7/config-parser/README.md

 - Json get(const std::string& key): Access an element in an obeject by key.
 - Json& operator[](const std::string& key): Access an element in an object by key.
 - void remove(const std::string& key): Removes an element from an object by key.
-- std::string str() const: Convert the JSON value to a string.
+- std::string toString(int indent_level = 0) const: Convert the JSON value to a string with customizable indentation levels.

 ### JsonParser Class